Bimagic squares of primes

 Thanks to Jaroslaw Wroblewski: he is the fastest person to publish my square.
 It was in his paper titled "Kwadraty bimagicze" published in the Polish magazine MMM = Magazyn Milosnikow Matematyki, issue 18.

-Because the open problem 4 is now solved, I propose now a new challenge, the goal being to find smaller squares:
+Since the open problem 4 is solved, I propose now a new challenge, the goal being to find smaller squares:

 Construct bimagic squares of primes, for each order < 11.